Vasuji/CARND-lane-finding/writeup_template.md

 ###1.
 Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function and added the property of

-My pipeline consisted of 5 steps.
+My pipeline consisted of following steps.

 #### Step-I: